Arkansas Youth Cabinet

 - You must be a rising senior to apply to serve as Youth Governor of your state, and serve during your senior year.

-In addition to Youth Governor, there are 10 Arkansas Youth Cabinet positions available to all interested high school students in grades 9-12:
+In addition to Youth Governor, here are the Arkansas Youth Cabinet positions available to all interested high school students:

 - Lt.
 Governor

 - Commissioner of Education

 - Commissioner of Insurance

 - Secretary of State

 Questions about a particular position?
 Contact your Youth Governor or Program Coordinator.